christiskatsouris/PermLURM/README.md

 ## Installation (under development)

-The R package ‘PermLURM’ will be able to be installed from Github.
+The R package [‘PermLURM’](https://github.com/christiskatsouris/PermLURM) will be able to be installed from Github and CRAN.

 ## Usage